EU leaders meeting at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 The draft statement for the meeting said that while the application was undergoing consideration, "pending this and without delay, we will further strengthen our bonds and deepen our partnership" with Ukraine.

-Latvian Prime Minister Krisjanis Karins, whose country borders on Russia, said ahead of the talks that it was "important to show a clear, open door for EU membership for Ukraine, that the path is open for them to take."
+Latvian Prime Minister Krisjanis Karins, whose country borders Russia, said ahead of the talks that it was, "important to show a clear, open door for EU membership for Ukraine, that the path is open for them to take."

 Ukraine already has agreements on free trade, as well as closer political and economic ties with the EU.